Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-01-02-framework-for-setting-and-attaining-your-goals.md

 As I iterate through different goal setting systems, improving them and fitting them to my needs, I will find the formula that works best for me.

 Even the most successful companies don’t get it right the first time either. “<i>An organization may need up to four or five quarterly cycles to fully embrace the system, and even more than that to build mature goal muscle.</i>” John Doerr.

+If you are interested in trying, I put together a Google spreadsheet template where you can list your OKRs.
+Check it out <a href="https://docs.google.com/spreadsheets/d/1KUPTNNB78ZOrR8OyTC5EirrOW_6yJZvSyfYzZhFGnMs/edit?usp=sharing">here</a>.
+The template is based off my own goals but I didn't include them all for privacy reasons.

 Still haven’t thought about your goals?
 Don’t worry it’s never too late to start.
 New Years is just an excuse.
 Goal setting is ongoing, and I encourage you to start now.